Spotfire Developer Documentation

 Spotfire Package Builder terms Description

 extension A piece of software adding functionality to Spotfire.
-It is made up of one or more DLLs and a module.xml.
+It consists of one or more DLLs and a module.xml.
 The module.xml file contains information about the included DLLs, as well as their names and version numbers.

-package A file created from an extension, ready for deployment.
+package A file with the extension .spk, ready for deployment.

 intended client You can develop an extension for a specific Spotfire client.
-For example, a model might be common to Spotfire Analyst and Spotfire Business Author, but the corresponding views can differ.
-Because all extensions are deployed to a Spotfire Server, the package containing the intended client for the extension must be specified in Spotfire Package Builder.
+For example, a model might be common to the Spotfire installed client and to the Spotfire web client, but the corresponding views can differ.
+Because all extensions are deployed to a Spotfire Server, the package containing the intended client for the extension must be specified in the package description.

 You have three options when you specify the intended client.
 You must specify the proper one.